martin-ottens/proto2testbed/docs/extensions.md

 Additional commands can be added to the Testbed Controllers top-level CLI interface, each command is implemented as an Executor.
 See `controller/executors/` for examples, each executor has to implement the `BaseExecutor` abstract base class.
 During the `__init__` method call, the Executor can populate its subparser for CLI arguments, the `invoke` method is called, when the subcommand is selected.
-Common arguments are provided via the `CommonSettings` static class.

 ## Further Proto²Testbed Interfaces
 Additional options to extend the functionality of the Proto²Testbed Controller are the contents of the temporary files for each Instance in `/tmp/ptb-i-*`.